Operating Modes

 supervisor memory.

-.
-Refer to “Address Space and Memory Partitions” on page 3–4
+supervisor partitions.
+Refer to “Address Space and Memory Partitions” on

 for more information about MMU pages.